For years I was being pushed around by microscopic bacteria that lived in my gut, but I didn’t know it!

 Read Why We Sleep

-Learn how to meditate or do some kind of relaxation technique, learn yoga.
+Learn how to meditate or do some form of relaxation technique, learn yoga.
 Go for a 20-minute walk every day.
-You don’t need to stress out over doing heavy workouts right away, but gentle regular exercise is great for the digestion and overall health.
+You don’t need to stress out over doing heavy workouts right away, but gentle regular exercise is excellent for the digestion and overall health.

 Binaural brainwave entrainment